 Doritos is a famous brand that’s well known for its delicious tortilla chips that work as a fantastic snack or something to munch on during those long car rides.
 We’re pretty sure that most of our readers are already familiar with the tasty chips that are manufactured by Frito Lay, which is a subsidiary of PepsiCo.
 The mouthwatering Doritos chips are packed full of flavor and have been around for decades.
 They first came around in 1960 and have been widely popular since then.

-What we do know is that the brand wouldn’t be nearly as iconic as it is today without the famous logo, one that is so that familiar it doesn’t even need to show the name with the logo for customers to instantly recognize it.
+What we do know is that the brand wouldn’t be nearly as iconic as it is today without the famous logo, one that is so familiar it doesn’t even need to show the name with the logo for customers to instantly recognize it.

 Let’s take a look at the history of this famous and iconic logo and how it all began at Disneyland.